jay-cee-begs/suite2p_cascade/README.md

 There are several things that should be done before we install the actual repository itself.

---First: You will need to use a python interpretter (either Anaconda, miniforge, python.exe version 3.8, etc)
+--First: You will need to use a python interpretter (either Anaconda, miniforge, python.exe version 3.8)

 ## Setup and Installation

 To start you will need to create a fork of this repository to your current machine.
 This will allow you to copy all the files found in the project and also will allow you to stay up-to-date on any future changes that come with this project.
-NOTE: likely would be _easier_ to just make a package with the src code on PyPi
+NOTE: likely would be for someone _easier_ to just make a package with the src code on PyPi

 Alternatively you should download a zip file of the code and save it somewhere you can access easily